msg-systems/holmes-extractor/README.md

 Initial-question-word matching is switched on and off using the `initial_question_word_behaviour` parameter when calling the [`topic_match_documents_against` function on the Manager class](#manager-topic-match-function).
 It is only likely to be useful when topic matching is being performed in an interactive setting where the user enters short query phrases, as opposed to when it is being used to find documents on a similar topic to an pre-existing query document: initial question words are only processed at the beginning of the first sentence of the query phrase or query document.

-If a query phrase consists of a complex question with several elements dependent on the main verb, a finding in a searched document is only strictly an 'answer' if contains matches to all these elements.
+Linguistically speaking, if a query phrase consists of a complex question with several elements dependent on the main verb, a finding in a searched document is only an 'answer' if contains matches to all these elements.
 Because recall is typically more important than precision when performing topic matching with interactive query phrases, however, Holmes will match an initial question word to a searched-document phrase wherever they correspond semantically (e.g. wherever *when* corresponds to a temporal adverbial phrase) and each depend on verbs that themselves match at the word level.
 One possible strategy to filter out 'incomplete answers' would be to calculate the maximum possible score for a query phrase and reject topic matches that score below a threshold scaled to this maximum.

 <a id="coreference-resolution"></a>
 ### 3. Coreference resolution